 Introduction

-The following material, recommendations, copies of old FIU quals, and links to books and other resources are provided in an attempt to help you prepare for this important task.
+The following material, recommendations, copies of old exams, and links to books and other resources are provided to help you prepare.

 Information

-- Past Exams: Below is the list of old FIU qualifying exams.
+- Past Exams: Below is the list of exams dating back to the begining of the program.

 - 2024: Classical Physics and Modern Physics